April 16, 2024

 With 87% of organisations reporting a skills gap or expecting one to occur within the next few years, it is important for organisations to conduct a skills gap analysis at least once a year.

-Organisations that use their employee skills database to conduct a skills gap analysis can then take the following steps to close those critical gaps:
+Organisations that use their employee skills inventory to conduct a skills gap analysis can then take the following steps to close those critical gaps:

 3. Employee retention